|Job title||Local Food Retail Coordinator|

 - Experience of establishing and running a governance structure for a multi-stakeholder programme

-- Convincing experience of working effectively to influence policy and/or campaigning for change
+- Experience of working effectively to influence policy and/or campaigning for change

 - Experience of organising online or in person events